123sites/Mood-Booster/README.md

 ## Description

 - Acceptance Criteria
-I made a weather dashboard that would run in the browser and feature dynamically updated HTML and CSS.
-It shows the weather outlook for multiple cities for 5 days.
-We used [API](https://) to get the jokes and [API](https://) to get the memes.
+We created an App where  We used [API](https://rapidapi.com/humorapi/api/humor-jokes-and-memes) to get the jokes and [API](https://rapidapi.com/thedeltaaw-NUf4SqoNoc/api/reddit-meme/) to get the memes.
 We used local storage to store the information in-regards to what the client liked or disliked.
 If they liked it, they can see it another time.
 If they dislike it, they won't see it again.
 In addition:

 1)